Working with Animations in PowerPoint Library

 //Add Fly effect with top subtype to animate the shape as fly from top

-IEffect bounceEffect = interactiveSequence.AddEffect(cubeShape, EffectType.Fly, EffectSubtype.Top, EffectTriggerType.OnClick);
+IEffect flyEffect = interactiveSequence.AddEffect(cubeShape, EffectType.Fly, EffectSubtype.Top, EffectTriggerType.OnClick);

-//Save the PowerPoint Presentation as stream
+//Save the PowerPoint Presentation to the file system

 //Create an instance for PowerPoint